tts-tcq-2024/phase-two/extend.md

 ## Extensions

 Try the below  extensions on your code.
-Mention the extensions you select in your `README.md` file.
+Mention your approach or experience in adopting the extensions in your `README.md` file.

 ### Extension : Early Warning
 Customers need _early warnings_ to take action,